astrandb/sentio/README.md

 The user running Homeassistant should be added to group dialout.
 ## Installation
 ### Install with HACS (Recommended)
+Add this repository as a custom repo in HACS settings.

-Search for Sentio and install it directly from HACS.
+Search for Sentio integration and install it directly from HACS.
 HACS will keep track of updates and you can easily upgrade to latest version.

 HACS can be found [here](https://hacs.xyz/)
 ### Install manually